 - Scroll down to the application control events such as Event ID 7000 "Application Control Events Exported".

-When those events occur, they will appear on Events & Reports > Events > System Events.
-Logs will be kept until they meet maximum log age criteria, which varies by Deep Security Manager platform.
-For details, see Log and event storage best practices or How long are my events stored?.Events that appear on Computers > Details > Application Control > Events are not configured here.
-They will always be logged.
+When those events occur, they appear on Events & Reports > Events > System Events.
+Logs are kept until they meet maximum log age criteria.
+For details, see Events in Deep Security.Events that appear on Computers > Details > Application Control > Events are not configured here.
+They are always logged.

 If you use an external SIEM, you may need to load the list of possible application control event logs, and indicate what action to take.
 For a list of application control events, see System events.

 Application control generates system events and security events:

 - System event: An audit event that provides a history of configuration changes or software updates.
 To see system events click Events & Reports > Events > System Events.
 For a list, see System events.

 - Security event: An event that occurs on the agent when application control blocks or allows unrecognized software, or blocks software due to a block rule.
 To see security events, click Events & Reports > Events > Application Control Events > Security Events.

 Application Control logs the following security events:

 When an agent heartbeat includes several instances of the same security event, Deep Security aggregates the events in the Security Events log.
 Event aggregation reduces the number of items in the log, making it easier to find important events: